-Jack Alexander does NOT bring us a prosperity message in his brand new book, “The God Guarantee” – Finding Freedom from the Fear of Not Having Enough.
+Jack Alexander does NOT bring us a prosperity message in his brand new book, The God Guarantee – Finding Freedom from the Fear of Not Having Enough.
 But he showcases how most all of us have a scarcity mentality, whether we’re barely scraping by or we’re making millions.
 So how does God provide?
 How should we approach Him?
 Jack gives us some steps that he did not create.

-[00:00] Welcome to The Ziglar Show, I’m your host Kevin Miller and this is episode 478 and I bring you…Jack Alexander.
-Jack is a fabulously successful businessman and he brings us his brand new book, just released, “The God Guarantee” – Finding Freedom from the Fear of Not Having Enough.
-Two quick things, Jack speaks staunchly against the “prosperity message” of “do this and do that and God will do for you and give to you like Santa Clause in the sky.
-However, he showcases how most of us have have fallen into a scarcity mentality, and that absolutely…is NOT God ordained.
-Jack references four steps to finding God’s provision for us, and as you’ll hear in the interview, it revealed one I am missing!
+[00:00] Welcome to The Ziglar Show.
+I’m your host, Kevin Miller, and this is episode 478 and I bring you…Jack Alexander.
+Jack is a fabulously successful businessman and he brings us his brand new book, just released, The God Guarantee” – Finding Freedom from the Fear of Not Having Enough.
+Two quick things: Jack speaks staunchly against the “prosperity message” of “do this and do that and God will do for you and give to you like Santa Clause in the sky.”
+However, he showcases how most of us have fallen into a scarcity mentality, and that absolutely…is NOT God-ordained.
+Jack references four steps to finding God’s provision for us and, as you’ll hear in the interview, it revealed one I am missing!
 Stay tuned!

-[02:23] Quick bio on Jack Alexander…As a businessperson, he like to solve problems and make things practical.
+[02:23] Quick bio on Jack Alexander…As a businessperson, he likes to solve problems and make things practical.
 The book we are discussing today, The God Guarantee, was born out of Jack’s desire to help people overcome their fears and understand better how God can provide for them.

-[02:38] In Jack’s diverse career he has built and led companies in real estate, business services, and technology.
-Two companies that he cofounded made the Inc. 500 list, and another, in which he’s a partner, made the Inc. 5000 list.
-In 1999, he received the Ernst & Young National Entrepreneur of the Year award and in 2005, he received the Family Honors Award as a businessman who made a positive impact on the American family.
+[02:38] In Jack’s diverse career, he has built and led companies in real estate, business services, and technology.
+Two companies that he co-founded made the Inc. 500 list, and another, in which he’s a partner, made the Inc. 5000 list.
+In 1999, he received the Ernst & Young National Entrepreneur of the Year Award, and in 2005 he received the Family Honors Award as a businessman who made a positive impact on the American family.

 [03:02] Currently, Jack is chairman and cofounder of a software firm called ‘OnQ’ (engageonq.com), as well as The Reimagine Group, a content company that makes high-quality media for the church market.